uart/gltracesim/README.md

 The GLTraceSim Generator feeds an OpenGL trace, and replays it using a software renderer.
 During this process, the memory accesses of the render threads are captured, along with plenty of other information, which is saved in a **GLTraceSim trace** (see [GLTraceSim Traces](#gltracesim-traces)).

 The GLTraceSim High Level Model (HLM onwards) replays the GLTraceSim traces to analyze cache/memory behavior.
 The Analyzer implements different types of caches with different configurations.
-While the GLTraceSim trace is replayed, the cache state is dumped over time to a specified folder to protobuffer files, which can be used later to compute Cache Miss Ratio Curved for different cache configurations (see [Replay Results])
+While the GLTraceSim trace is replayed, the cache state is dumped over time to a specified folder to protobuffer files, which can be used later to compute Cache Miss Ratio Curved for different cache configurations.

 GLTraceSim's Gem5 Extension is an addition to the Gem5 Simulator that replays the GLTraceSim traces, feeding the memory access into Gem5's memory system, to obtain performance and bandwidth numbers of these applications running under a particular hardware architecture.